 Laser Vision Correction At Panorama Eyecare

-Prior to any LASIK procedure, our team takes precise measurements of the individual curvature of your cornea and microscopic nuances of your eye anatomy.
+Prior to any PRK procedure, our team takes precise measurements of the individual curvature of your cornea and microscopic nuances of your eye anatomy.
 We use Wavescan 3D mapping to create a blueprint of your eye.
 This is used to guide your treatment to produce the best vision results.
-Although your vision may be blurry at first, results are almost immediate.
-Most patients are generally able to see clearly in just a few hours.